codurance/site/_posts/2015-11-16-tips-for-a-friendly-open-source-experience.md

 ---

-Open source has moved from being an important actor in software development to being central for plenty of people, especially thanks to Github.
+Open source has moved from being an important actor in software development to being central for plenty of people, especially thanks to [Github](https://github.com).
 Most of us are simple users of OSS (Open-source software) but being brave and taking a step forward and becoming a contributor, or even an owner, could help you massively in different ways:

-* Collaborating with clever people disregarding of place of residence.
+* Collaborating with clever people irrespective of their place of residence.
 * Improve your social skills through remote communication.
 Being extrovert is only one of the ingredients for a successful engagement, OSS provides you with a comfortable and safe environment where you can explore other social skills.
 * Giving back to the community.
 * Great way of learning tools, languages or methodologies in a practical way.